uber/react-vis/docs/bar-series.md

 A list of CSS properties to style the series outside of the explicitly set properties.
 Note that it will override all other properties (ie fill, stroke, opacity, color).
 See [style](style.md)

+#### barWidth
+Type: `Number`
+The percentage for which each bar fills the designated bucket.
+1.0 means that the bar fills the whole bucket (no padding between bars), while a smaller percentage means more whitespace between the bars.

 ## Interaction handlers
 #### onNearestX (optional)